About

 The reason for bread or tortilla is that their moisture gets absorbed by the cookies, keeping them nice and soft, which prevents them from going stale.

-A close up of a single chocolate chip cookie with melted chocolate chip pockets on a white table top
+Close up of a single baked and cooled chocolate chip cookie with melted chocolate chips.

 • Layer the chocolate chip cookies in an air-tight container and place parchment paper between each layer of chocolate chip cookies.
 Then transfer this to the freezer.